Updated on 9/7/2022

 Signs & Symptoms of Quiet Borderline Personality Disorder

 Quiet BPD has some distinct and common signs and symptoms.
-While classic BPD presents as outward rage, anger, and other destructive behaviors, quiet BPD can be very different.
+While classic BPD symptoms may include outward rage, anger, and other destructive behaviors, quiet BPD can be very different.

 Symptoms of quiet BPD:

 - Becoming obsessed with somebody and wanting to spend unhealthy amounts of time with them

 - Directing anger, aggression, or hostility inwardly — having a harsh internal critic